-The archive of the Technisches Museum Wien (Vienna Museum of Science and Technology) houses about 3.5 shelf kilometres of historically significant source material and more than one million individual items.
+The archives contain about four shelf kilometres of historically significant source material and more than one million individual items.

 The holdings comprise unique collections of technical drawings, maps and blueprints as well as extensive historically significant image and photo collections.
-The written sources include bequests, manuscripts, trade literature and biographical documentation on inventors, engineers and entrepreneurs from Austria and the former crown lands of the Habsburg Monarchy.
+The written archive collections include estates, manuscripts, trade literature and biographical documentation on inventors, engineers and entrepreneurs from Austria and the former crown lands of the Habsburg Monarchy.
 The museum’s archive also documents the history of the Technisches Museum Wien and its predecessors.

 The holdings range from bequests of Austrian engineers, such as Viktor Kaplan, Josef Ressel, Alois Negrelli, Johann Radinger and Ferdinand Redtenbacher, to impressive photo collections such as the one by the Vienna Photographers’ Association for the 1873 Vienna World’s Fair.

-The core of the museum’s archive is the “Image and Blueprint Archive” divided into fields of technology.
+The core of the museum’s archive is a historical collection of pictures and technical drawings divided into fields of technology.
 The range of contents includes subjects such as transport, mining, building construction, textile industry, domestic technology and much more.

-The bequest collection comprises some 120 bequests.
-The content of the collection is supplemented by more than 400 “personal papers”.
+The estates collection comprises some 120 technicians and inventors' estates.
+The content of the collection is supplemented by more than 400 “biographic folders”.
 Created by the Austrian Research Institute for History of Technology starting from 1930, it offers biographical documentation dating back to the 19th and 20th century from “A” as in “Ernst Abbe” to “Z” as in “Konrad Zuse”.

 The extensive collection of trade and advertising literature, instruction manuals and posters provides information on companies and products, mainly from the German-speaking area.